PPWR applies in 77d 14h 08m 19s — 12 August 2026What to do →

 2. Add variants — Inside the model, add each colour × size combination.
 Each variant gets its own passport.

 3. Fill passport data — Open a variant → Edit passport.
 Fill composition, origin, certifications, care, carbon footprint.
-Use the AI mapper for raw material text.

 5. Publish — Once composition and origin are filled, click Publish.
 The passport becomes publicly accessible.